-Clayton County Public Schools provides Out-of-School Suspension (OSS) Reduction programs and Community Resource classes that have been designed to increase student attendance, introduce students to behavior/conflict management skills and provide opportunities for parental involvement.
-These programs give administrators alternatives to OSS when determining the consequences for behaviors that may normally result in an OSS consequence.
+Clayton County Public Schools provides Out-of-School Suspension (OSS) Reduction programs and Community Resource classes designed to increase student attendance, introduce behavior/conflict management skills, and provide opportunities for parental involvement.
+These programs give administrators alternatives to OSS when determining the consequences for behaviors that may normally result in an OSS.
 Parents may request these programs and consideration will be given.
 These programs are:

-$\textbf{School Conflict Workshop} \ - \ \text{one night} \ - \ 1\frac{1}{2} - \text{hour educational program on conflict resolution for grades } 6-12$
+School Conflict Workshop - one night - 11/2-hour educational program on conflict resolution for grades 6-12

-Project Handle It Before Prison (H.I.P): your Life; your Decision - one night - 2 hour presentation for grades 6-12 sponsored by Clayton County Juvenile Court with presenters from the Atlanta correctional facility, an inmate from correctional facility, and the Sheriff's Department
+Project Handle It Before Prison (H.I.P): your Life; your Decision - one night - 2-hour presentation for grades 6-12 sponsored by Clayton County Juvenile Court with presenters from the Atlanta correctional facility, an inmate from a correctional facility, and the Sheriff's Department

-Choices - Two nights - 2-hour interactive sessions on decision making, communication, drugs and effects of drug use for grades 6-12
+Choices - Two nights - 2-hour interactive sessions on decision making, communication, drugs, and effects of drug use for grades 6-12

-Boundaries and Beyond - Two nights - $1\frac{1}{2}$ hour interactive sessions on setting boundaries, and the differences between aggression and assertiveness for grades 5-8
+Boundaries and Beyond - Two nights - 2- hour interactive sessions on setting boundaries and on the differences between aggression and assertiveness for grades 5-8

-Safe Dates - Two nights - 2 hour sessions which provides information for students on healthy relationships versus abusive relationships for grades 6-12 for elementary students
+Safe Dates - Two nights - 2-hour sessions which provide information for students on healthy relationships versus abusive relationships for grades 6-12